 It is not the first time Kuenley has stood out.
 Her journey of excellence began the moment she walked into her admission interview at JSW School of Law.

 “As she walked out of the selection interview hall in 2017, I remember remarking to my colleagues that this girl will shine one day.
 Ever since, she showed her potential, her confidence, her eloquence when she spoke, and her brain.
-It was definitely something that was difficult to miss, and she definitely stood out for me,” said Sangay Dorjee, the Founding Dean, JSW School of Law.
+It was definitely difficult to miss, and she definitely stood out for me,” said Sangay Dorjee, the Founding Dean, JSW School of Law.

 For her teachers and peers, Kuenley’s achievement is not just a personal milestone, but a moment of collective pride.